vintagedon/docker-compose-cookbook/databases/postgresql/readme.md

    POSTGRES_CONFIG_DIR=/path/to/your/postgresql/config
    ```

+2. (Optional) Configure advanced options by uncommenting and adjusting the additional variables in the `.env` file.
+These include:

+   - `POSTGRES_MAX_CONNECTIONS`: Set the maximum number of concurrent connections
+   - `POSTGRES_SHARED_BUFFERS`: Set the amount of memory for shared buffers
+   - `POSTGRES_SSL`: Enable or disable SSL
+   - `POSTGRES_HOST_AUTH_METHOD`: Set the default authentication method
+   - `POSTGRES_AUTOVACUUM`: Enable or disable automatic vacuuming
+   - `POSTGRES_LOG_MIN_MESSAGES`: Set the logging level
+   - `POSTGRES_WORK_MEM`: Set the maximum memory for query operations
+   - `POSTGRES_MAINTENANCE_WORK_MEM`: Set the maximum memory for maintenance operations
+   - `POSTGRES_PREPARED_STATEMENTS`: Enable or disable query plan caching
+   - `POSTGRES_TIMEZONE`: Set the time zone for the database server
+   - `POSTGRES_MAX_PARALLEL_WORKERS_PER_GATHER`: Configure parallel query execution
+   - `POSTGRES_MAX_WAL_SIZE`: Set the maximum WAL size
+   - `POSTGRES_CHECKPOINT_COMPLETION_TARGET`: Adjust the checkpoint completion target
+   - `POSTGRES_ENABLE_PARTITIONWISE_JOIN` and `POSTGRES_ENABLE_PARTITIONWISE_AGGREGATE`: Enable table partitioning features

+   To enable any of these options, uncomment the relevant line in the `.env` file and set the desired value.

-2. Run the container using Docker Compose:
+3. Run the container using Docker Compose:
    ```
    docker-compose up -d
    ```

 ## Configuration
 The Docker Compose file uses environment variables from the `.env` file for configuration.
 Ensure all variables in the `.env` file are set before running the container.
+The expanded options in the `.env` file allow for fine-tuned control over the PostgreSQL instance.

 ## Accessing PostgreSQL
 Once the container is running, you can access PostgreSQL using a PostgreSQL client: